GMAT Exam Pattern 2025: Total Marks, Marking Scheme

 • Candidates must keep in mind that the intended purpose of the GMAT exam is to predict student's performance in graduate business programs.

-What is the time limit per section of the GMAT exam pattern?
+Q: What is the time limit per section of the GMAT exam pattern?

-According to the new exam pattern, Quantitative Reasoning - 62 minutes, Verbal Reasoning - 65 minutes, Integrated Reasoning - 30 minutes, Analytical Writing Assessment - 30 minutes.
+A: According to the new exam pattern, Quantitative Reasoning - 62 minutes, Verbal Reasoning - 65 minutes, Integrated Reasoning - 30 minutes, Analytical Writing Assessment - 30 minutes.

-The GMAT exam is a computer-adaptive exam, which means that candidates will get more difficult questions with every correct response they provide, and easier questions with wrong answers.
+A: The GMAT exam is a computer-adaptive exam, which means that candidates will get more difficult questions with every correct response they provide, and easier questions with wrong answers.
 Hence, it is difficult to pin point the difficult sections of the GMAT exam.

-How many questions are asked per section of the GMAT exam and overall?
+Q: How many questions are asked per section of the GMAT exam and overall?

-Overall, 80 questions are asked from students in the GMAT exam.
+A: Overall, 80 questions are asked from students in the GMAT exam.
 Section wise, Quantitative Reasoning has 31 questions, Verbal Reasoning has 36 questions, Integrated Reasoning has 12 questions, and Analytical Assessment has 1 question.

 LIVE APPLICATION FORMS

-Upcoming Management Exams VIEW ALL
+Other Management Exams

 Popular Exams